codetalkio/patterns-serverless-rust-minimal/README.md

 Other than that, just use your regular Rust development setup.

+<img width="784" alt="Screenshot 2020-10-06 at 22 56 27" src="https://user-images.githubusercontent.com/1189998/95259406-6bc8ca80-0827-11eb-9132-0c6494921fe7.png">

 Use this repo as a template to get quickly started!

-<img width="784" alt="Screenshot 2020-10-06 at 22 56 27" src="https://user-images.githubusercontent.com/1189998/95259406-6bc8ca80-0827-11eb-9132-0c6494921fe7.png">
+If you are interested in a more fully-featured version of this, check out [🚧 patterns-serverless-rust 🚧](https://github.com/codetalkio/patterns-serverless-rust) for how to expose a GraphQL endpoint and use DynamoDB.

 ### Overview